The Bankrate promise

 - Legal documents, such as commercial leases and contractor agreements

-- Financial documents, such as bank statements, tax statements and accounts receivables
+- Financial documents, such as bank account statements, tax statements and accounts receivables

 The bottom line

 Starting or expanding a business requires money.
+An unsecured business loan can help, but there are pros and cons worth considering.
 If an unsecured loan fits your needs, consider the loan’s purpose, how much money you need and your qualifications before you select and apply for a loan.

 Frequently asked questions

 Yes, many banks and other financial institutions offer unsecured business loans.
 However, they are riskier for a lender, so they typically have higher requirements for approval.

 Yes, a small business loan can be unsecured.
 These loans do not require the business owner to put up collateral to receive the funds.
 If you have an established business with a strong credit score and revenue, you could likely get an unsecured business loan.